JeventJN/UserProfile/README.md

 ![HobbyPage](https://github.com/JeventJN/UserProfile/blob/main/public/Assets/HobbyPage.png)

 <h1 class="text-gray-800 font-bold text-2xl my-2">Activity List : </h1>
 List of some running data history that can be selected to see more details about activity on that day.
+To Access this page, just go to HobbyPage and click on SeeMore!!!'s button.

 ![ActivityList](https://github.com/JeventJN/UserProfile/blob/main/public/Assets/AcitvityList.png)